Hamlet's Mill: Argument

 The main theses of the book include (1) a late Neolithic or earlier discovery of the precession of the equinoxes, (2) an associated long-lived megalith-building late Neolithic civilization that made astronomical observations sufficient for that discovery in the Near East, and (3) that the knowledge of this civilization about precession and the associated astrological ages was encoded in mythology, typically in the form of a story relating to a millstone and a young protagonist.
 This last thesis gives the book its title, "Hamlet's Mill", by reference to the kenning Amlóða kvern recorded in the Old Icelandic Skáldskaparmál.
-The authors claim that this mythology is primarily to be interpreted as in terms of archaeoastronomy and they reject, and in fact mock, alternative interpretations in terms of fertility or agriculture.
+The authors claim that this mythology is primarily to be interpreted in terms of archaeoastronomy and they reject, and in fact mock, alternative interpretations in terms of fertility or agriculture.

 The book's project is an examination of the "relics, fragments and allusions that have survived the steep attrition of the ages".
 In particular, the book centers on the mytheme of a heavenly mill which rotates around the celestial pole and is associated with the maelstrom and the Milky Way.
 The authors argue for the pervasiveness of their hypothetical civilization's astronomical ideas by selecting and comparing elements of global mythology in light of hypothetical shared astronomical symbolism, especially among heavenly mill myths, heavenly milk-churn myths, celestial succession myths, and flood myths.
 Their sources include African myths collected by Marcel Griaule, the Persian epic Shahnameh, the Classical mythology of Plato, Pindar, and Plutarch, the Finnish epic Kalevala, the eddas of Norse mythology, the Hindu Mahabharata, Vedas, and Upanishads, Babylonian astrology, and the Sumerian Gilgamesh and King List.

 Santillana and Dechend state in their introduction to Hamlet's Mill that they are well aware of contrasting modern interpretations of myth and folklore but find them shallow and lacking insight: "...the experts now are benighted by the current folk fantasy, which is the belief that they are beyond all this – critics without nonsense and extremely wise".
 Consequently, Santillana and Dechend prefer to rely on the work of "meticulous scholars such as Ideler, Lepsius, Chwolson, Boll and, to go farther back, of Athanasius Kircher and Petavius..."
 They continue to argue throughout the book for preferring the work of earlier scholars and of the early mythologists themselves in contrast to the work of their closer contemporaries.